1

 • The addition of a different type of emulsifying agent

-• Due to the precipitation of emulsifying agent
+• Due to the precipitation of the emulsifying agent

 • Due to the addition of a general solvent